Information and advice on Brexit

 We also have a strong and ongoing commitment to community engagement and reassurance and our hope would always be that, as in the past, the city will work together.

-7. What will the city do in the event of a second referendum or general election?
+7. What will the city do in the event of a second referendum, general election or European elections?

-Should any votes take place our elections team will be prepared to react and further information would be shared with the public as soon as we were made aware.
+Decisions over whether any further votes or elections take place will also be made at national level.
+Should this happen our elections team will be prepared to react and further information would be shared with the public as soon as we were made aware.

 8. I’m an EU citizen.
 What should I do if I want to remain in the UK?